mbeps/Osmos_Game/README.md

 **Maps:**
 - *Line* - these are the walls around the canvas which represent the boundary of the game.
 Ball objects bounce upon collision.

+# Documentation
+This section explains how the game fundamentally works.
 ## Game Plan
-This section explains the simple core machanics of the game.
+This section explains the simple core mechanics of the game.
 **Game Over**

 ![image](https://user-images.githubusercontent.com/58662575/115228484-bf3aa000-a109-11eb-96bf-db435ad997d8.png)